architecture-building-systems/MCP3911_Arduino_Library/README.md

-# Mircrochip MCP3911 Arduino Library
+# Microchip MCP3911 Arduino Library

 This is a library for the Microchip MCP3911 analog front end.